mjbradvica/ChainStrategy/README.md

 The advantages of ChainStrategy are:

-* Ready to go with minimal boilerplate
+* :page_with_curl: Ready to go with minimal boilerplate
-* Easy unit testing
+* :heavy_check_mark: Easy unit testing
-* Build with dependency injection in mind
+* :arrow_down: Build with dependency injection in mind
-* Small footprint
+* :foot: Small footprint
-* Easy-to-learn, minimal API
+* :books: Easy-to-learn, minimal API
+* :coin: Cancellation Token support

 ## Installation